Tim Wakefield: Pitching style

 Knuckleball pitchers are traditionally believed to be able to pitch more frequently and for more pitches per game than conventional pitchers.
 Throughout the first decade of his career, Wakefield followed a similar pattern: on April 27, 1993, he threw 172 pitches over 10+ innings in a game for the Pittsburgh Pirates against the Atlanta Braves.
 In his first two weeks with the Red Sox, Wakefield pitched a total of 33 1/3 innings, including two complete games in addition to a 7 1/3-inning emergency start on just two days' rest.
-As late as the 2003 and 2004 ALCS, Wakefield was making relief appearances between starts.
+As late as the 2003 and 2004 American League Championship Series, Wakefield was making relief appearances between starts.
 In the later years of his career, the Red Sox generally treated Wakefield more like conventional pitchers in terms of pitch count, rarely allowing him to pitch more than about 110 pitches per game, and giving him four days of rest.
 Also, because of the relatively low wear on their pitching arms, knuckleball pitchers tend to have longer professional careers than most other pitchers.

 At the time of his retirement, Wakefield was seventh on the all-time hit batters list.

-Catcher
+Personal catcher

 Because of the difficulty of catching a knuckleball, the Red Sox sometimes carried a backup catcher who specialized in defense and who caught most or all of Wakefield's starts.
 For several years, his personal catcher was Doug Mirabelli, who used a league-approved mitt similar to a softball catcher's mitt for catching Wakefield.
 Josh Bard briefly caught Wakefield during the first month of the 2006 season, before Boston reacquired Mirabelli on May 1 after trading him to San Diego the previous offseason.
 Mirabelli was released in the spring of 2008 and Wakefield's catcher was Kevin Cash during 2008.
 George Kottaras became his personal catcher in 2009.
 Victor Martinez was acquired by the Red Sox on July 31, 2009, and began catching for Wakefield on August 26, 2009.
 Martinez experimented catching Wakefield's pitches with various gloves and mitts before settling on a first baseman's mitt.

-Due to injuries to both Martinez and Jason Varitek, Boston reacquired Kevin Cash from the Houston Astros on July 1, 2010, to serve as Wakefield's catcher as well as the primary catcher.
+Due to injuries to both Martinez and Jason Varitek, Boston reacquired Cash from the Houston Astros on July 1, 2010, to serve as Wakefield's catcher as well as the primary catcher.
 Martinez became Wakefield's catcher once more when he returned.
 In 2011, Wakefield began the season in the bullpen and both Jarrod Saltalamacchia and Jason Varitek caught him when he entered games.
 When Wakefield returned to the rotation, Saltalamacchia was the catcher in each game he started.

-Batting

-Due to the designated hitter rule, Wakefield batted for the Red Sox only when playing in National League parks.
-While with the Pirates, a National League team, he had a .071 and a .163 batting average in his two years.
-He hit the only home run of his career in 1993.
-His career batting average was .117.

-Appearances outside of baseball
+Post-MLB career

+In June 2012, Wakefield joined NESN as a studio analyst for Red Sox coverage.
+He continued to serve as a studio analyst through the 2023 season.